-Ronald C. Brown is professor of history and assistant vice president for academic services.
-He came to Texas State in 1975, and served briefly as institutional archivist (1978-81) and director of the Honors Program (1980-1995) and 22 years in administration (1995-2017).
+Ronald C. Brown is a professor of history and came to Texas State in 1975 He served briefly as institutional archivist (1978-81), director of the Honors Program (1980-1995) and 22 years in administration (1995-2017).
 He is a founding member, past president and former treasurer of the Mining History Association.
 He is a member of various professional organizations in history.
 He coordinated a three-year program in oral history with NASA, a two-year program in Texas Music History and regularly conducts and consults on oral history.
-He currently teaches History 5350 (The Frontier in American History) in spring semesters and collaborates with the University Archives on the history of Texas State University.
+He currently teaches American history surveys, the undergraduate course and graduate courses on the American West.

 Educational Background :

 M.A. - University of Illinois in Urbana-Champaign